edkolev/evil-expat/README.md

 ## Installation

-NOTE: this section is invalid, the package ins't on Melpa yet.
+NOTE: this section is invalid, the package isn't on Melpa yet.

 #### with [use-package](https://github.com/jwiegley/use-package)
 ``` emacs-lisp